RahulGaonkar/Defensive-Security-System/README.md

 <a href= "https://github.com/SeattleTestbed/docs/blob/master/Contributing/BuildInstructions.md#prerequisites">Repy V2 Setup</a><br>
 2. Once you have built RepyV2 into a directory of your choice, change into that directory.
-Use the command below in order to run your RepyV2 programs: python repy.py restrictions.default encasementlib.r2py [security_layer].r2py [program].r2py (Replace [security_layer].r2py and [program].r2py by the names of the Reference Monitor and Attack Case that you want to run.) <br><br>
+Use the command below in order to run your RepyV2 programs: python repy.py restrictions.default encasementlib.r2py [security_layer].r2py [program].r2py (Replace [security_layer].r2py and [program].r2py by the names of the Reference Monitor and Attack Case that you want to run.)
+##### Note :
-Note:  repy.py, restrictions.default, encasementlib.r2py, the security layer and the program you want to run should be in the same current working directory.
+repy.py, restrictions.default, encasementlib.r2py, the security layer and the program you want to run should be in the same current working directory.<br>
 3. Some important references to learn Repy V2 <br>
 <a href = "https://github.com/SeattleTestbed/docs/blob/master/Programming/RepyV2API.md">Basic Repy V2 Syntax</a><br>
 <a href = "https://github.com/SeattleTestbed/docs/blob/master/Programming/PythonVsRepyV2.md">Repy V2 vs Python</a>